magento/pwa-studio/pwa-devdocs/src/venia-pwa-concept/project-structure/index.md

 ### `src/middleware`

-The `src/middleware` directory contains a component that logs actions and state to the browser console.
+The `src/middleware` directory contains a Redux middleware for development that logs dispatched actions and updated state to the browser console.
 This functionality adheres to the [Redux middleware pattern][].

 ### `src/reducers`